Why People Become Reclusive and Like It

 Reclusive Due to Feelings of Inadequacy

-Some people know that nothing they say or do will change the past; and therefore, they, mistakenly, believe that sharing their feelings about it serves no purpose.
+Some people know that nothing they say or do will change the past.
+Therefore, they mistakenly believe that sharing their feelings about the past serves no purpose.
 Other people know that what they have to say will make a difference.
 They want to share it with the world.
-However, they either fear that speaking out will make them more vulnerable, or, they are the ones who, repeatedly, tugged on their mom or dad's leg as a child only to hear, "Not now; I'm busy," or, when they knew the answer in class, they frantically waved their arm back and forth, yelling, "Pick me; pick me," only to hear another person's name called out.
+However, they either fear that speaking out will make them more vulnerable or that they are the ones who repeatedly tugged on their mom or dad's leg as a child only to hear, "Not now; I'm busy."
+They were the ones who knew the answer in class, frantically waved their arm back and forth, yelling, "Pick me; pick me," only to hear another person's name called out.
 Parents and teachers are busy people.
 Sometimes, they have to give someone else their attention.
 It's somebody else's turn.
 However, the child internalizes this as a belief that their voice lacks importance.
-Throughout their lives, people, unknowingly, speak over them because they, too, have something they want heard.
+Throughout their lives, people unknowingly speak over them because they also have something they want heard.
 However, that is little comfort to the people who have questions, answers, or statements reeling around in their brains with nowhere to go.

 Lack of Money

 Other people stay inside because they can't afford to do anything that interests them outside the home.
 In the beginning, their friends invite them to places but they have to decline because they don't have the funds.
 When this occurs time and time again, most friends figure they already know the person will not join them; therefore, they stop asking.
 The reclusive person becomes more accustomed to doing things alone in their own surroundings.
 The longer some of them spend away from other people, the more uncomfortable they feel when they have to be around them.
 However, some of these people maintain friendships and feel perfectly at ease when they visit.